Wembley Stadium: Music

 Besides football, Wembley can be configured to hold other events, particularly major concerts.
 This was designed at the outset in order to provide funding for the construction of the new stadium.

 The first concert at the new stadium was given by George Michael on 9 June 2007.
 Bon Jovi, the last act to perform at the original Wembley, were scheduled to be the first artists to perform at the new Wembley but the late completion of the stadium saw the concerts relocated to the National Bowl and the KC Stadium.
 Muse became the first band to sell out the new stadium on 16 and 17 June 2007, and released a live DVD of the performance.
-Other acts to have performed at the stadium are The Stone Roses, Adele, Rihanna, Ed Sheeran, The Weeknd, Mötley Crüe, Metallica, U2, The Killers, Linkin Park, Green Day, the Foo Fighters, Eminem, Madonna, Taylor Swift, Jeff Lynne's ELO, Beyoncé, the Spice Girls, Coldplay, Harry Styles, Oasis, Take That, BTS, One Direction, AC/DC and Guns N' Roses.
+Other acts to have performed at the stadium are The Stone Roses, Beyoncé, Adele, Rihanna, Ed Sheeran, The Weeknd, Mötley Crüe, Metallica, U2, The Killers, Linkin Park, Green Day, the Foo Fighters, Eminem, Madonna, Taylor Swift, Jeff Lynne's ELO, the Spice Girls, Harry Styles, Oasis, Take That, BTS, One Direction, AC/DC and Guns N' Roses.
 Wembley hosted Take That Present: The Circus Live for four nights in summer 2009.

-In the first week of July 2007, two large charity concerts were held at the new Wembley Stadium, the Concert for Diana, a memorial concert to commemorate ten years since the death of Princess Diana and celebrating what would have been her 46th birthday, and Live Earth, a concert hosted at Wembley as part of the Live Earth Foundation, committed to combatting climate change.
+In the first week of July 2007, two large charity concerts were held at the new Wembley Stadium, the Concert for Diana, a memorial concert to commemorate ten years since the death of Diana, Princess of Wales and celebrating what would have been her 46th birthday, and Live Earth, a concert hosted at Wembley as part of the Live Earth Foundation, committed to combatting climate change.

 Rock band Foo Fighters performed at the stadium in two sold-out shows in June 2008 and were captured on the DVD Live at Wembley Stadium.
 U2 continued their 360° tour at Wembley on 14 and 15 August 2009 in front of 164,244 fans.

 95.8 Capital FM's Summertime Ball, which was previously hosted with 55,000 spectators at the Arsenal Emirates Stadium and slightly fewer in Hyde Park (as Party in the Park), was hosted at Wembley Stadium on 6 June 2010, and was headlined by Rihanna and Usher.
 The move to Wembley allowed many more fans to watch the annual music event which has previously lasted over 5 hours with more than 15 performers.
 It has since returned to the Stadium every year since, usually in early June.
 Rock band Green Day continued their world tour, playing at Wembley on 19 June 2010.
 The gig was Green Day's biggest audience yet with over 90,000.
-The Killers performed a song specially written for the Wembley Stadium: The Wembley Song.
-Brandon Flowers, lead singer for The Killers said "We've written a song for this joyous occasion."
-And proceeded to sing about some of Wembley's great moments, its history from the Twin Towers to present day arch.